appsmithorg/appsmith-docs/website/docs/core-concepts/data-access-and-binding/querying-a-database/README.md

 ![Appsmith Query Editor](/img/query_editor.png)

 * The query is created with a default name.
-We recommend you rename it for readability and access.
+It's recommended you rename it for readability and access.
 The query name helps access the query results.
 A query must have a **unique** and meaningful name that acts as an identifier.
 You can access the various properties of the query and its data using the query name.

 :::info
 [JavaScript keywords](https://www.w3schools.com/js/js\_reserved.asp) and [the window object methods and properties](https://www.w3schools.com/jsref/obj\_window.asp) aren't valid as query names.